 To put it bluntly, animal fat is used in the production of maple syrup to defoam the product after it has been boiled.
 What’s worse is that animal fat isn’t even listed in the ingredient list on product labels, so people could live through their lives with pancakes without realizing they’re actually eating lard.

 How to understand whether your particular maple syrup is vegan?
 For the most part, look at the labels.
-Any organic product can only use certified organic vegetable oils in production.
-Kosher brands will usually fit you too.
-But if your syrup isn’t labeled as certified organic, kosher, or vegan, you can always do a bit of research.
+If your syrup isn’t labeled as certified organic, kosher, or vegan, you can always do a bit of research.
 Write an email to the specific maple syrup company or contact them on Facebook to find out whether they use animal products in the production of their syrup at any stage of the process.

 To sum it up, maple syrup is a good substitute of sugar for vegans.
 However, you should always be careful with brands and labels to understand whether this particular syrup is vegan or not.